metabase/metabase/docs/administration-guide/20-custom-maps.md

 To find the map settings:

-1. Click the gear icon in the upper right.
+1. Click the gear icon in the upper right and then select `Admin`
 2. Select `Maps` from the navigation on the left.

 ![Map Settings](images/MapSettings.png)